 Low rigor, called “Tier 2” in the T1WG report, includes projects with incentive levels less than $25,000.

+T2WG also introduced a “Very Low” (or “Tier 0”) rigor level for very small projects that warrant a less rigorous POE requirement than projects on the higher end of the Low rigor category.

-This task involves developing the POE guidance for the low and medium tiers (i.e., for projects with incentive levels less than $100,000).
+This task involves developing the POE guidance for the very low, low, and medium tiers (i.e., for projects with incentive levels less than $100,000).

+Overall Approach to Tiered POE

 In the first T2WG meeting, CPUC Staff clarified its expectation that POE include the following three types of evidence or documentation requirements, for which the level of rigor for each component should scale with the tier level:

 Evidence of equipment operation